Paralligator: Misassigned species

 "Paralligator" sungaricus, described from the Early Cretaceous Nenjiang Formation of Jilin Province, China, is based on postcranial remains consisting of a few presacral vertebrae, dorsal osteoderms, a partial left femur, and the proximal part of a left tibia and fibula.
 However, the type material is too fragmentary to be considered diagnostic, and the species is a nomen dubium.
+Turner (2015) also referred P. ancestralis a junior subjective synonym of P. gradilifrons.